CAG-Contactor/cag-cloud-racing/docs/business-logic.md

 * [Finish gate passage detected](#finish-gate-passage-detected)

 ### Register contestant
+This operation is executed when a contestant registers a new user.

-When a new contestant registers, user is added to the registered users.
+The operation adds a new user to the to the set of registered users.

 **Signature**